Unlock a user account

-If your user locks themselves out of their account or forgets their password, you can unlock their account.
+If a user locks themself out of their Splunk instance account, an administrator can unlock the account.

 To change a password for a Splunk instance user account, see Change a password.

 Unlock a user account in Splunk Web

-1. In Splunk Web click Settings > Access Control > Users.
+- In Splunk Web, click Settings > Users.

-3. In the Action column for that user, click Unlock.
+- In the Action column for that user, click Unlock.
 The user can log in immediately with the correct credentials.

 splunk edit user <locked username> -locked-out false -auth admin:<yourpassword>

-If a user on a search head cluster is locked out, they are locked out on a single member of the cluster.
+If a user on a search head cluster is locked out, they are only locked out on the single member of the cluster.
 Results from other search heads will not show the user as locked out.

 If a user or admin is locked out, an admin can: